vokimon/apunts/stats.md

-Given a population with a variable following a distribution with a finite variance, the distribution of the means of random samples of the population tends to be a normal distribution, whatever the original population ditribution If you get whatever population with finite variance, the distribution of the means of any sample of the population
+Given a population with a variable following a distribution with a finite variance, the distribution of the means of random samples of the population tends to be a normal distribution, whatever the original population ditribution, on increasing sample size.

-Distributions of the means, not the means individually.
-Sample distribution

-Distribution of sample means:

 Central Limit Theorem:
-The distribution of sample means for na independent random variable will get closer and closer to a normal distribution as the size of the sample gets bigger and bigger, even if the original population distribution isn't normal itself.
+The distribution of sample means for an independent random variable will get closer and closer to a normal distribution as the size of the sample gets bigger and bigger, even if the original population distribution isn't normal itself.

+The mean of the sample distribution is also getting closer to the population mean as we increase the sample.

+Standard Error (of the mean):
+The standard deviation on

+For larger samples, the standard error will be smaller

+Margin of error (2ð): have 99% of the means, so it is quite secure to state that the population mean will be within that margin.

+The central limit can be used on regressions...

+Estimation of the standard error:

+## Interval of confidence

+Confidence interval: An estimated range of values that seems reasonable for the population mean based on what we observed.
+Such an interval has the center on the sample mean and covers some room for uncertainty